 - The process of removing a court judgement from a credit file begins with having the plaintiff agreeing to sign a Notice of Discontinuance or Consent Order, depending on the State the judgement was entered in.
 By signing this document the plaintiff is agreeing to formally discontinue their action.
 Not an unreasonable request if the judgement is paid or the defendant can settle the debt.
 However this can be a very different matter if this is not the case.

 If the judgement is unpaid there’s very little chance the plaintiff will agree to discontinue their action.
 From experience, it can be beneficial if the defendant has not paid the judgement but is in a position to settle with the plaintiff at the time we approach them.
 Plaintiffs are motivated by the prospect of getting paid.

 In most cases even if the judgement has been paid prior, the plaintiff will agree to sign the necessary documents, given they are approached in the right way of course.

 One exception is if there is “bad blood” between the two parties.
 An example of this would be a situation where prior to the judgement being entered, both parties were at high disagreement and interaction may have become personal.
 In these cases the plaintiff may not want to do anything that could be seen as assisting the defendant.
 Even in these extreme examples this situation can often be overcome with effective negotiation.

-Once these documents have been executed by the plaintiff, the process does differ from State to State, however one thing does remain consistent: the documents need to be returned to the court were the judgement was entered to be filed and stamped.
-Depending on the State, the necessary supporting documents can range from the Notice of Discontinuance or Consent Order itself to a number of other documents including a comprehensive Affidavit from the defendant.
+- Once these documents have been executed by the plaintiff, the documents need to be returned.
+They must be returned to the court were the judgement was entered to be filed and stamped.
+Depending on the State, the necessary supporting documents can range from the Notice of Discontinuance, Consent Order or other documents including a comprehensive Affidavit from the defendant.